-- (1) Assumes the issuance of [] shares of common stock offered hereby.
-Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over-allotment option. - (2) Mr. Gordon may be deemed to beneficially own the shares held by our Adviser by virtue of his indirect control of our Adviser.
-Mr. Gordon disclaims beneficial ownership of the shares held by our Adviser except to the extent of his pecuniary interest in the shares. - Less than 1%
+(1) Assumes the issuance of [] shares of common stock offered hereby.
+Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over-allotment option.

+Less than 1%

 The following table sets forth the dollar range of our equity securities that will be beneficially owned by each of our directors immediately after this offering.
 We are not part of a "family of investment companies," as that term is defined in the 1940 Act.